Contentify/Contentify/daux/docs/Development/Website_Development.md

 So you are a developer and you just have arrived here.
 How can you start developing websites with this CMS?
-We will try to give you an answer on this essential question in this chapter.
+In this chapter we will try to give an answer to this essential question.

 ## The Base Layout